As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Sedimentary Rocks

-Sedimentary rocks are classified based on various criteria, including their texture, composition, and the processes by which they were formed.
-The classification of sedimentary rocks can be complex, but here are the main categories and some common types:
+Sedimentary rocks are grouped based on their texture, makeup, and the processes that made them, among other things.
+It can be hard to put sedimentary rocks into groups, but here are the key groups and some popular types:

 They are classified based on the grain size of the particles and the dominant mineral composition: